gibbsly/gm/README.md

 # minecraft-array-math
-A utility datapack for doing math operations with arrays of numbers
+A utility datapack for doing math operations with arrays of numbers in a configurable base

 *there may currently be some issues, if you encounter any miscalculations please file an issue with the inputs and the output*